1. A residential address in the Netherlands

 Need a business bank account in the Netherlands?

 If you want to open a business current account for your company, you need some extra information with the application, such as your registration with the Chamber of Commerce and sometimes information about your turnover.
-Read more about this in the article What do you need to open a business account?

 How does a joint bank account work in the Netherlands?